The Farmers Market is operated by the High Point Public Library,

 H & A Farm (local produce)

-TLR International Cup of Care (coffee, breakfast rolls)
+TLR International Cup of Care (coffee by the cup, sausage rolls)

 Sheraton Park Farms (eggs, poultry, beef, pork, honey)

 See Angel Flowers Root Bound Houseplants and More